Thursday, September 3, 2015

 The bright morning began similarly, with me waking first and making some strawberry tea to sip serenely in the library.

-While upstairs, Lee remotely activated some Mozart and Gospel music, which roused the household.
+While upstairs, Lee remotely activated his stereo to play Mozart and Gospel music, which roused the household.
 We pitched in making fresh waffles, omelets, and sausages.
 Ron monitored the hash browns in the oven, and the coffeemaker percolated.

 After each of us enjoyed a luxuriously long shower, Lee took us on an excursion.
 He drove us to an undisclosed location: a surprise.
 We arrived at Boscobel, located in the hamlet of Garrison.
 (Garrison did not gets its name from the nearby West Point Military Academy; its founder had that as his surname).
 As a treat, Lee purchased our admission tickets: $12 each.